alathiya/Optimizing-Azure-ML-pipeline/README.md

 Hyperdrive experiment gave best score of 0.9144 with following best parameter estimates:

  Best Params: ['--C', '1', '--max_iter', '30']

+### Voting Ensembles

+A voting ensemble (or a “majority voting ensemble“) is an ensemble machine learning model that combines the predictions from multiple other models.

+It is a technique that may be used to improve model performance, ideally achieving better performance than any single model used in the ensemble.

+A voting ensemble works by combining the predictions from multiple models.
+It can be used for classification or regression.
+In the case of regression, this involves calculating the average of the predictions from the models.
+In the case of classification, the predictions for each label are summed and the label with the majority vote is predicted.

+    Regression Voting Ensemble: Predictions are the average of contributing models.
+    Classification Voting Ensemble: Predictions are the majority vote of contributing models.

+In this project Classification Voting Ensemble technique is used by AutoML experiment to acheieve best accuracy score.
+One of the model used by VotingEnsemble in this experiment is XGBoostClassifier.

 ## Future work